 Clinical trials aim to provide reliable evidence about how effective treatments are and whether they should be made available to patients.
 For patients who have often run out of other options, they offer access to experimental treatments.

 Traditional Randomised Control Trials, considered by many to be ‘gold standard’, compare a new drug with standard care or a placebo.
-In most cancer drug trials, some patients will receive a new or repurposed drug, while others will have a standard treatment, such as chemotherapy (Lesley to confirm) for comparison purposes as cancer patients can’t afford to have no treatment at all.
+In most cancer drug trials, some patients will receive a new or repurposed drug, while others will have a standard treatment, such as chemotherapy for comparison purposes as cancer patients can’t afford to have no treatment at all.
 In other types of trials, especially for advanced or less common cancers which have few or no approved treatments, only the experimental drug is given.

 Patients on trials are closely checked, meaning that any side effects are noticed and dealt with quickly.